seorim0/DCCRN-with-various-loss-functions/README.md

 # Note
-* -I'm trying to the codes more clearly.-
+* ~~I'm trying to the codes more clearly.
-* It's still in the editing phase.
+* ~~It's still in the editing phase.
 Please refer to the existing code.
 * cleanup code(https://github.com/seorim0/Speech_enhancement_with_Pytorch)